SatyaSiddineni/12.Defect-Management-Automation/README.md

             This project demonstrates an End-to-End Defect Management Automation process in SAP Quality Management (QM) integrated with Materials Management (MM) and Production Planning (PP).

-            The solution automates the lifecycle from defect identification during inspection processing to automatic Quality Notification creation, corrective action tracking, and structured closure.

-            It reflects a real-time manufacturing quality control scenario handled by an SAP QM Functional Consultant.
+            It covers how defects identified during inspection are automatically recorded, processed, analyzed, and resolved using SAP QM configuration — without custom development.

+            The objective of this project is to simulate a real-time business scenario where manufacturing defects are systematically managed to improve product quality, ensure compliance, and reduce manual                intervention.

+2. Business Scenario

+            A manufacturing organization faces recurring quality issues during:

+                        Incoming raw material inspection
+                        In-process inspection
+                        Final goods inspection

+            Manual defect recording leads to:

+                        Delayed corrective actions
+                        Poor traceability
+                        Lack of analytical reporting

+            To address this, SAP QM is configured to:

+                        Automatically capture defects during results recording
+                        Trigger Quality Notifications
+                        Assign corrective actions
+                        Track root cause analysis
+                        Generate defect analytics reports

-2. How to Use This Repository
+3. How to Use This Repository

             Read the Business Scenario
             Review the Flowchart